-Provision is made at balance date for the liability for claims and risk equalisation costs that were expected to be incurred during the period impacted by the COVID-19 pandemic March to June 2020, but were delayed due to restrictions impacting on health services providers and persons insured.
-The expected future payments reflected in this estimate include those which have been estimated as delayed, together with allowances for RETF consequences and claims handling expenses.
+Provision is made at balance date for the liability for claims that were expected to be incurred during the period impacted by the COVID-19 pandemic from March 2020 to June 2021, but were delayed due to restrictions and circumstances impacting on health services providers and persons insured.

+The expected future payments reflected in this estimate include those which have been estimated as delayed, together with allowances for RESA consequences and claims handling expenses.
 Actual results could differ from the estimate.